-Donald Trump Bombed Syria & Assad Regime With 50 Missiles!
-Russia Fears U.S Policy Shift Will Ensue More War
+Donald Trump Bombs Syria & Assad Regime With 50 Missiles, Putin Fears More War After U.S. Policy Shift

 On Thursday afternoon, the UN Security Council failed to reach an agreement on a resolution on Syria, when it had already been reported that the White House had ready the plans of attack.
 In that context, the Russian delegation issued a clear warning to Washington on the risks of military and unilateral action in the Syrian conflict.

-“If there is a military action, all responsibility will fall on those who have started such a tragic and dubious undertaking,” Russian Ambassador to the UN Vladimir Safronkov said on the sidelines of a Security Council meeting on Syria.”
+“If there is a military action, all responsibility will fall on those who have started such a tragic and dubious undertaking,” Russian Ambassador to the UN Vladimir Safronkov said on the sidelines of a Security Council meeting on Syria.

 This missile attack means that Washington became directly involved in the Syrian catastrophe, a clear turning point in U.S. military and political strategy after six years of civil war.
 “What Assad has done is terrible.
 What has happened in Syria is really a shocking crime,” Trump told reporters during the trip to Florida, where Chinese President Xi Jinping was waiting for him.